kantarsifo/SifoInternetAndroidSDK/README.md

   ComponentActivity.
 How shall we handle this?**
   See the solution in this
   link: https://stackoverflow.com/questions/54915164/why-are-there-2-different-componentactivity-classes
--**What do I need to do to verify my integrate  Trusted Web Activity?
+- **What do I need to do to verify my integrate  Trusted Web Activity?
 Contact Kantar**

 # Update strategy